MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/spatial-mapping-in-unity.md

             }
             GameObject target = spatialMeshObjects[surfaceId];
             SurfaceData sd = new SurfaceData(
-                //the surface id returned from the system surfaceId,
+                // the surface id returned from the system surfaceId,
-                //the mesh filter that is populated with the spatial mapping data for this mesh target.GetComponent<MeshFilter>() ?? target.AddComponent<MeshFilter>(),
+                // the mesh filter that is populated with the spatial mapping data for this mesh target.GetComponent<MeshFilter>() ?? target.AddComponent<MeshFilter>(),
-                //the world anchor used to position the spatial mapping mesh in the world target.GetComponent<WorldAnchor>() ?? target.AddComponent<WorldAnchor>(),
+                // the world anchor used to position the spatial mapping mesh in the world target.GetComponent<WorldAnchor>() ?? target.AddComponent<WorldAnchor>(),
-                //the mesh collider that is populated with collider data for this mesh, if true is passed to bakeMeshes below target.GetComponent<MeshCollider>() ?? target.AddComponent<MeshCollider>(),
+                // the mesh collider that is populated with collider data for this mesh, if true is passed to bakeMeshes below target.GetComponent<MeshCollider>() ?? target.AddComponent<MeshCollider>(),
-                //triangles per cubic meter requested for this mesh 1000,
+                // triangles per cubic meter requested for this mesh 1000,
-                //bakeMeshes - if true, the mesh collider is populated, if false, the mesh collider is empty. true
+                // bakeMeshes - if true, the mesh collider is populated, if false, the mesh collider is empty. true
             );

             SurfaceObserver.RequestMeshAsync(sd, OnDataReady);
             break;